ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 from time import sleep

 # When querying the API from the frontends, users are already identified.
-# However, if using this script from the outside of Grid'5000, g5k_auth
+# However, if using this script from outside of Grid'5000, g5k_auth
 # must be a tuple of strings: (username, password)
 g5k_auth = None